 Follow Peter on Bandcamp and Soundcloud (coming soon!!)

-Peter is working on the Little Sounds EP.
+Peter worked on A Crown of Little Sounds EP.

 Andrew is an aspiring architect who is in love with art, design and photography, based in Toronto, Canada.
 He currently attends the University of Toronto as a double major in Architectural Studies and Visual Studies.
 If he is not in the studio, he is either out taking photos, drawing or eating.